Possible Future for a Peruvian 10 Billion SWF

 Peru’s Fiscal Stabilization Fund

-Peru has a fiscal stabilization fund (FEF).
-[Content protected for Sovereign Wealth Fund Institute Standard subscribers only.
-Please subscribe to view site content.]
+Peru has a fiscal stabilization fund (FEF). [ Content protected for Sovereign Wealth Fund Institute Standard subscribers only.
+Please subscribe to view content. ]

 Contact the writer or creator of this article or page.